Distributed Machine Learning with Tensorflow

 get_tf_config()

-This function will set TF_CONFIG
+This function will set `TF_CONFIG`, `INDEX` and `TYPE` for each node.

-environment variable is a JSON string that specifies the tasks that constitute a cluster, each task's address, and each task's role in the cluster.
+For multi-worker training, as mentioned above, you need to set the `TF_CONFIG` environment variable for each binary running in your cluster.
+The `TF_CONFIG` environment variable is a JSON string that specifies the tasks that constitute a cluster, each task's address, and each task's role in the cluster.

-argument represents the directory where model parameters, graphs, etc. will be saved.
+The `model_dir` argument represents the directory where model parameters, graphs, etc. will be saved.
 This can also be used to load checkpoints (from that directory) into an estimator in order to continue training a previously saved model.

 For multi-node scenarios on Gradient, please make sure to set it to: